Please ensure Javascript is enabled for purposes of website accessibility

 Open and expand a bar chart in a dialog

-Go to the Analytical View tab of one of the following reports:
+1. Go to the Analytical View tab of a standard report.

 The bar chart opens in a dialog view.